Cote d’Ivoire National English Language Teachers Association

 Cote d’Ivoire ELT Exchange

 As part of my work as an English Language Fellow at IPNETP, I designed a three-pronged continuing professional development program for Ivorian English teachers, called the Cote d’Ivoire ELT Exchange.
-The first phase of the project is teaching workshops for in-service English teachers at ten focus schools throughout Abidjan, on topics identified during a needs analysis that included discussions with teachers and class observations.
-The second phase is the creation of a website and online course, which will make the content of the in-school workshops available to teachers throughout the country.
-The final component is the planning of the first national ELT conference, in collaboration with several local teachers’ associations.
+The first phase of the project was teaching workshops for in-service English teachers at ten focus schools throughout Abidjan, on topics identified during a needs analysis that included discussions with teachers and class observations.
+The second phase was the creation of a website and the filming of videos to create an online course, which will make the content of the in-school workshops available to teachers throughout the country.
+The final component was the planning of the first national ELT conference, in collaboration with several local teachers’ associations.
 In the second year, the project expanded to include a training of trainers program for 50 teachers from 25 regions throughout the country.
-The goal of the project is to foster a culture of continuing professional development for Ivorian teachers.
+The goal of the project was to foster a culture of continuing professional development for Ivorian teachers.

 YALI English for Leadership Classes

-This is a course I have designed for the Andrew Young Center for Entrepreneurship, an American Space connected to the US Embassy, to teach English and leadership skills to intermediate and advanced learners.
-It uses materials from the Young African Leaders Initiative (YALI) and covers topics related to personal development and social issues.
+This is a course I designed for the Andrew Young Center for Entrepreneurship, an American Space connected to the US Embassy, to teach English and leadership skills to intermediate and advanced learners.
+It used materials from the Young African Leaders Initiative (YALI) and covered topics related to personal development and social issues.
 Each class centers around a YALI video and a related high-level language point to help students refine their English.

 Social Responsibility Interest Section Newsletter